Dvalinn

 In Norse mythology, Dvalinn (Old Norse: /non/) is a dwarf (Hjort) who appears in several Old Norse tales and kennings.
 The name translates as "the dormant one" or "the one slumbering" (akin to the Danish and Norwegian "dvale" and Swedish "dvala", meaning "sleep", "unconscious condition" or "hibernation").
-Dvalinn is listed as one of the four stags of Yggdrasill in both Grímnismál from the Poetic Edda and Gylfaginning from the Prose Edda.
+Dvalinn is listed as one of the four stags of Yggdrasill in Gylfaginning from the Prose Edda.

 Attestation

 Poetic Edda

 In the Poetic Edda poem Völuspá, Dvalinn is mentioned as a name in the listing of dwarves, and again in a later stanza as a leader taking a host of dwarfs from the mountains to find a new dwelling place: